Scholarships

 • Resources like the Kansas ScholarShop, provided by the Office of the Kansas State Treasurer and powered by the Sallie Mae scholarship search engine, can help identify scholarships you may qualify for.

-• Kansans can also visit the Board of Regents website for opportunities.
+• Kansans can also visit the Board of Regents website for scholarship opportunities through the State of Kansas.